tsgates/arch-wiki-markdown/wiki/NVIDIA.md

 > Bad performance after installing a new driver version

-If FPS have dropped in comparison with older drivers, first check if direct rendering is turned on:
+If FPS have dropped in comparison with older drivers, first check if direct rendering is turned on (glxinfo is included in mesa-demos):

     $ glxinfo | grep direct